otokarev/docker-stellar-core/README.md

 # Stellar Core Docker Image

 This docker image does:
-- upload `stellar-core.cfg` from URL specified at the container launch time
 - and run Stellar core node process
 - have no database engine onboard (database credentials must be specified in the `stellar-core.cfg`)
-- put history archives to Google Storage
+- can put history archives to Google Storage

 The image uses the following software: